nandobike/nandobike.github.io/_books/do-nothing-how-to-stop-overmanaging-and-become-a-great-leader.md

 ---
 layout: book-shelf
-title: Do Nothing!: How to Stop Overmanaging and Become a Great Leader
+title: "Do Nothing!: How to Stop Overmanaging and Become a Great Leader"
 author: J. Keith Murnighan
+date: 2019-12-30
 cover: assets/img/book_covers/do-nothing-how-to-stop-overmanaging-and-become-a-great-leader.jpg
 olid: # use Open Library ID to fetch cover (if no `cover` is provided)
 isbn: 9781101571965